mlm-games/pomodorot/README.md

 ## Credits

-Heavily based on pomodorolm (but wanted another one due to command line options...)
+Heavily based on pomodorolm (but wanted another one for a command line option for the timer to automatically start when the system boots up...)